Manage channel updates

 • streamUpdatesOn() checks updates on a Channel object list and it's tied to the Channel class.

-Both methods accept a callback function as an argument.
-The Chat SDK invokes this callback whenever someone adds, changes, or removes channel metadata.
+Both methods return an asynchronous stream which produces a new value whenever someone adds, changes, or removes channel metadata.

 Underneath, these methods subscribe the current user to a channel and add an objects event listener to receive all objects events of type channel.
 These methods also return the unsubscribe function you can invoke to stop receiving objects events and unsubscribe from the channel.